15 Day Morocco Adventure

 Day 7: The Door to the Desert

-Accommodation: Hotel Kasbah Xaluca (or similar)
+Accommodation: Palais du Desert Hotel & Spa (or similar)

-Included: Breakfast & dinner
+Included: Breakfast & Dinner

-Day 8: The Sahara
+Day 8: Merzouga desert

-Accommodation: Sahara Luxury Desert Camp (or similar)
+Accommodation: Sandy Luxury Desert Camp (or similar)

-Included: Breakfast, lunch, & dinner
+Included: Breakfast, Lunch & Dinner

 Day 9: Ait Ben Haddou

-Accommodation: Kasbah Tikrit (or similar)
+Accommodation: Ksar Ighenda (or similar)

-Included: Breakfast & dinner
+Included: Breakfast & Dinner

 Day 10: Atlas Mountains

-Accommodation: Kasbah du Toubkal (or similar)
+Accommodation: Atlas 4 Seasons (or similar)

 Day 11: Atlas Mountains

-A memorable day awaits as we engage in our second hike of the trip.
 Join our Berber mountain guide as we trek up into the Atlas Mountains surrounding Imlil to the shrine of Sidi Chamharouch.
-We’ll follow this with a traditional local lunch before retiring back to the kasbah for a tranquil afternoon.
+You’ll follow this with a traditional local lunch before retiring back to your hotel for a tranquil afternoon.

-Accommodation: Kasbah du Toubkal (or similar)
+Accommodation: Atlas 4 Seasons (or similar)

-Included: Breakfast, lunch, & dinner
+Included: Breakfast, Lunch & Dinner

 Day 13: Marrakech

-Included: Breakfast & lunch
+Included: Breakfast & Lunch

 Day 14 & 15: Marrakech

-Included: Breakfast & dinner (Day 14), Breakfast (Day 15)
+Included: Breakfast & Dinner (Day 14), Breakfast (Day 15)

 Is This Trip Right For You?